 In other cases, categorical targeting is used to guarantee entry into the CT program for beneficiaries of other social programs that the government wishes to replace or complement.
 An example of the former is the granting of automatic entry into PATH for beneficiaries of Jamaica’s Poor Relief program, a decision justified by political-economy reasons rather than theoretical or technical ones.
 The use of such approach during the subsidy reform is also pursued in many cases where cash transfers are used to compensate the losses of those who are deemed to be particularly affected by the negative effects of subsidies removal (Yemtsov and Mubarak 2018).

-More sophisticated targeting methods are based on an assessment of the situation of every individual or household.
+More complex targeting methods are based on an assessment of the situation of every individual or household.
 One way to identify the poor is through income (and/or wealth/assets) testing, whereby a household’s measurable income (and/or wealth) is compared to a predetermined eligibility line.
 If proper income testing is not feasible, countries apply Hybrid means testing (HMT), when a significant part of information on family or household’s socio-economic condition can be verified against independent sources, and the other part needs to be imputed or predicted.
 The range of countries where such methods are applicable is increasing with the trend of increasing data availability (Grosh et al. 2022).

-Proxy means test (PMT) is based on the identification of certain individual or household characteristics that are statistically related to poverty (such as age, number of children, employment status, etc.).
+Proxy means test (PMT) is based on the identification of certain individual or household characteristics that are statistically related to poverty (such as age, number of children, employment status, housing condition etc.).
 By the use of statistical methods, individuals/households are assigned scores based on their characteristics.
 These scores are then compared to a predetermined eligibility threshold.
 PMTs can vary considerably from country to country, depending on the characteristics collected.
+By definition, using certain households characteristics as proxies for poverty rather than using direct measures of income or wealth, this methodology can be expected to produce a certain level of exclusion and inclusion errors.

 For example, Chile is using the PMT (Silva, Diaz and Troncoso 2018) structured as “Ficha de los Comités de Asistencia Social” (Ficha CAS).
 It was created in 1979 and underwent several changes over the years.
 The initial approach using Ficha CAS was to determine a classification of the applicant and his family at an PMT index of 1 to 5.
 Only households classified with indexes 1 or 2 were eligible.
 The first change of Ficha CAS in 1991 increased the questionnaire size and started application of the questionnaire on visits to the applicant’s home, thus allowing verification of the housing conditions.
 Moreover, Chile set a two years cycle for recertification of each family and moved to a continuous PMT index (recalibrated in 1999) for household income that allowed integration of other social programs that would have different eligibility thresholds.
 In 2007, the PMT index changed focus from predicating income to measuring the capacity of household to generate income based on education, occupation, gender, in other words - to more comprehensive approach of assessing the livelihood.